flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part3.md

 Just as talked about in final thoughts of [part 2][part2], the implementation does not respond to pings destined to the ip addresses assigned to the virtual router.
 I predict [this][bug4132] will get addressed, as many more folks are getting involved.
-For a peek on the potentially new features to worked on, check out the [trello board on OVSDB Beryllium][trelloL3].
+For a peek on the potentially new functionalities to work on, check out the [trello board on OVSDB Beryllium][trelloL3].

 Feeling aspired?
 If so, [join in the fun!][ovsdbProjectWiki]